 Parent’s instinctual response: I’ll be right there.
 (Once in the car…) Look at you, you’re drunk!
 How can you do this?
 You know you’re not allowed to take part in underage drinking.
 You are grounded for the whole month.
 I’m so disappointed and embarrassed by you.

-Result: Child gets sneaky, revengeful, shuts down, and never calls for help again, no matter how much trouble he/she is in.
+Result: Child gets sneaky, revengeful, shuts down, and never calls for help again, no matter how much trouble they are in.

 Better response by parents: I’ll be right there.
 (Once in the car…) Honey, I’m so glad you called.
 You know you can always call wherever you are and whatever time it is.
 We’ll set up a bed on our bedroom floor for you, so we can hear if you’re vomiting, as we don’t want you to choke on your vomit.